 Speak from experience, not from the head

 One thing worth knowing: there's a difference between sharing and giving a speech.
-Sharing is personal and emotionally connected, in other words, speaking from your own experience in the moment.
+Sharing is personal and emotionally connected — speaking from your own experience in the moment.
 A speech talks at the group rather than revealing something real.
 Most men find that the more honest and personal they are, the more the group responds.

 You don't need to know how you feel